 What causes our infrastructure's configuration to drift over time away from our original intended state?
 And how does Terraform help?

-For a deep-dive tutorial on how to use Terraform for mitigating configuration drift, read our HashiCorp Learn tutorial: Managing Resource Drift, and our blog guide: Detecting and Managing Drift with Terraform.
+For a deep-dive tutorial on how to use Terraform for mitigating configuration drift, read our tutorial Managing Resource Drift, and check out our page on the drift detection features in Terraform: Detecting and Managing Drift with Terraform.

 We often describe Terraform as a configuration as code tool.
 Meaning we're taking our configurations, capturing, and defining them as code.
 A common question that comes up is: how do you deal with "drift" that takes place in the real world?
 Drift meaning our infrastructure starts to vary from what we've defined it to be.
 How do we actually think about detecting that, managing, and correcting it?